 - Blended schedule with courses in class and online

 - Includes both academic classroom training and applied field experience

-- Our grads are sought by top districts
+- Graduates from this program are highly sought out by top districts

 - Application form and fee

 - Official transcripts verifying BA/BS degree** (all other institutions attended)

 - Statement of intent*